blackferncreations/germankeycut/positioning.md

 An international offer does not enter an empty market.

-It enters an existing structure of expectations, evaluation, evidence, responsibility, comparison, recommendation and repeated interaction.
+It enters existing conditions of:

-The offer may already work.

-It may be commercially successful in other markets.

-Its product may be strong, its communication professional and its internal logic coherent.

-None of this guarantees that the same configuration will be interpreted in the same way in Germany.
+* expectation
+* evaluation
+* evidence
+* responsibility
+* comparison
+* recommendation
+* procedure
+* repeated interaction

+An offer can work successfully elsewhere while being interpreted differently in Germany.

-The problem is therefore not necessarily that the offer is wrong.
+The issue may therefore not be the quality of the offer itself.

-The problem can be that the structure through which the offer is presented does not match the structure through which the market evaluates it.

-An offer can remain visible, receive responses and continue through parts of a commercial process without progressing further.
+The issue may be the relationship between:

+**how the offer is currently structured**

+and

+**how the market evaluates it.**

-Explicit rejection is not required.
+This difference can remain difficult to detect because explicit rejection is not required.

+The offer can remain visible.

+Conversations can remain positive.

+A process can remain apparently open.

-The next step may simply not occur.
+And the next meaningful step may still fail to occur.

-Structural positioning begins at this point.
+The underlying market model is defined in [framework.md](./framework.md).

 ---

 ## Structural Positioning

-Structural positioning does not ask how an unchanged offer should be presented to the German market.
+Structural positioning does not ask only:

+**How should the existing offer be presented in Germany?**

+It asks:

-It asks what configuration of the offer and its interfaces can function coherently within that market.
+**What configuration of the offer and its relevant interfaces can function coherently within the German market?**

-This can require changes to:
+Depending on the diagnosis, this may affect:

 * the offer itself
 * offer hierarchy
 * specialization
 * evidence
+* responsibility
 * sequencing
-* responsibility
 * documentation
-* search and AI structure
+* search structure
+* SEO
+* AI representation
 * market-entry pages
 * recommendation routes
+* communication
-* sales and market-facing communication
+* sales interfaces
-* implementation structures
+* implementation
-* non-public processes with market-facing consequences
+* relevant non-public processes

-The required intervention depends on where structural friction exists.

-Structural positioning is therefore not a fixed sequence of deliverables.
+Not every engagement requires intervention across all of these areas.

-It is the configuration of the relevant system.
+The intervention follows the structural conditions of the specific offer.

 ---

 ## Offer, Structure and Interfaces

-GermanKeyCut distinguishes between three connected levels.
+Structural positioning distinguishes between three connected levels.

 ### Offer

+The offer includes:

-The offer is what is actually being brought into the market.
+* what is being sold

-It includes what is being sold, to whom, under what commercial logic and with what degree of specialization, evidence and responsibility.

-Structural positioning does not assume that an internationally successful offer should remain commercially identical when entering Germany.
+* to whom
+* the commercial logic
+* specialization
+* responsibility
+* supporting evidence
+* relevant conditions of use or delivery

 The offer itself may need to change.

+Structural positioning therefore does not assume that the international offer should remain intact.

 ### Structure

 Structure determines how the offer becomes interpretable and evaluable.

-It includes:
+It can include:

 * hierarchy
-* evidence
 * sequencing
 * specificity
+* evidence
+* verification
 * responsibility
-* verification
 * comparison
 * recommendation
 * progression

-Structure determines what needs to be established before something else can carry weight.

-It determines what can remain implicit and what must become explicit.
+Structure connects the offer to the conditions under which the market evaluates it.

 ### Interfaces

-Interfaces are the points at which the offer and its structure become observable.
+Interfaces are the points at which the offer becomes observable.

-A website is an interface.

-So are search results, AI answers, proposals, sales conversations, technical documents, agency briefings, recommendations, handovers and delivery processes.
+They can include:

+* websites
+* search results
+* AI representations
+* proposals
+* sales conversations
+* technical documentation
+* recommendations
+* partner communication
+* handovers
+* delivery

-The interface is where the structure becomes legible.
+The interface is where structure becomes legible.

 It is not the structure itself.

+Interface logic is defined further in [interface.md](./interface.md).

 ---

 ## Public and Non-Public Interfaces

-Structural positioning does not stop at the public website.
+Structural positioning can extend across relevant public and non-public interfaces.

-Public interfaces can include websites, market-entry pages, search presence, AI-readable information, public documentation and market-facing communication.

-Non-public interfaces can include proposals, sales conversations, documentation, responsibility structures, partner briefings, handovers, delivery processes and internal coordination where these affect the market-facing system.

-Not every engagement requires intervention across every interface.
+Public interfaces may include:

+* websites
+* search
+* AI representation
+* public documentation
+* market-entry pages
+* market-facing communication

+Non-public interfaces may include:

+* proposals
+* sales conversations
+* qualification
+* technical documentation
+* partner and agency communication
+* responsibility structures
+* handovers
+* delivery
+* implementation

-An interface becomes relevant when it materially affects how the offer is interpreted, evaluated, recommended, delivered or carried forward.
+An interface becomes relevant where it materially affects how the offer is interpreted, evaluated, recommended, delivered or carried forward.

-The system is therefore holistic without assuming that every part of an organization belongs within scope.

-Internal structures become relevant where they create external consequences.
+This allows GermanKeyCut to work holistically without placing every organizational function automatically within scope.

+The boundary is **market consequence**.

+The detailed scope boundaries are defined in [boundaries.md](./boundaries.md).

 ---